jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 calculate the probability of a salesperson being successful.
 Finally, you’ll use the binomial distribution to model events with binary outcomes.

+## What are the chances?

+Theory.
+Coming soon …

 ## With or without replacement?